 The Hopkins Organization for Pre-Health Education is the Johns Hopkins Chapter of the undergraduate subdivision of the Student National Medical Association (SNMA).
 The purpose of this organization is to raise awareness about health disparities that plague underserved communities, provide pre-health information and networking opportunities, and instill the value of social responsibility to the underserved through community service activities and initiatives.

 The Pre-Vet Club is dedicated to providing information and resources to any Hopkins student interested in veterinary medicine.
 The group organizes events ranging from lectures with guest speakers, workshops on the veterinary school admissions process, and trips to visit and tour schools of veterinary medicine.

 The Pre-Nursing Club is dedicated to providing information and resources to any Hopkins student interested in nursing.
 The group organizes events ranging from lectures with guest speakers, information sessions with visiting nursing school admissions representatives, and trips to visit and tour local and regional nursing schools.

-The Women’s Pre-Health Leadership Society is an exclusive group of female undergraduates at Johns Hopkins University who have demonstrated academic excellence, commitment to community service, and a passion in pre-health studies.
-The mission of the society is to provide a forum for young women to inspire and empower one another, while addressing the current healthcare and professional issues and concerns facing all women, and promoting the next generation of female physicians and scientists.
-The Women’s Pre-Health Leadership Society will provide a platform for female undergraduates to exchange ideas and experiences, mentor one another, and receive guidance through the medical school preparation process.
-Society members will participate in community service events, mentoring opportunities, awareness discussions, and lecture series, and will have the chance to network with female physicians and health professionals in the Johns Hopkins network.
+The Women’s Pre-Health Leadership Society (WPHLS) is an exclusive group of female undergraduates at Johns Hopkins University who have demonstrated academic excellence, commitment to community service, and a passion in pre-health studies.
+The mission of the society is to provide a forum for young women to inspire and empower one another, while addressing the current healthcare and professional issues and concerns facing all women and promoting the next generation of female physicians and scientists.
+WPHLS provides a platform for female undergraduates to exchange ideas and experiences, mentor one another, and receive guidance through the medical school preparation process.
+Society members participate in community service events, mentoring opportunities, awareness discussions, and lecture series, and have the chance to network with female physicians and health professionals within Johns Hopkins Medicine.